 The Prince William County Office of Criminal Justice Services (OCJS) serves the 31st Judicial District to include Prince William County and the Cities of Manassas and Manassas Park.
 OCJS provides critical functions at both the pre and post adjudication stages of the criminal justice system.
-Beginning in 2009 and through 2015, OCJS has continued efforts to implement research driven strategies, known as "Evidence Based Practices" (EBP) to reduce recidivism and victimization and to improve criminal justice outcomes.
-Strategies for change have included organizational development such as staff driven process action teams that focus on improving service delivery and targeting the risk and needs of offenders and defendants under supervision.
-Staff are now trained in effective communication/motivational interviewing, risk assessment completion, and case planning which target specific risk areas that can contribute to a reduction in recidivism.
-In FY2012, OCJS began to deliver in-house treatment services which enables more services to be delivered and often more efficiently.
-In FY2015 more officers have been trained to deliver treatment services.
+OCJS is working to improve the Criminal Justice System through the Evidence Based Decision Making (EBDM) Initiative; a joint initiative between Prince William County, and the independent Cities of Manassas and Manassas Park.
+Through the EBDM Initiative, we have the potential to improve our local Criminal Justice System, address the overcrowding of our regional jail and increase public safety.
+Beginning in 2009 through 2016, OCJS has continued it efforts to implement research driven strategies, known as "Evidence Based Practices" (EBP) to reduce recidivism and victimization and to improve criminal justice outcomes.

-The OCJS 2015 Annual Recidivism Study showed that 82.5% of offenders did not re-offend after their program supervision ended
+The OCJS 2016 Annual Recidivism Study showed that 81.82% of offenders did not re-offend after their program supervision ended